Complete Guide To Ant Keeping

 They lack the right amount of humidity, and they don’t have a proper water source.
 They are also very difficult to maintain, as the living space of the colony is extremely limited.

-For these important reasons, we need to create a better founding nest alternative, one which has a water source, some moisture, and it’s easy to maintain.
+For these reasons, we need to create a better founding nest alternative, one that has a water source, some moisture, and is easy to maintain.

-And here’s where the test tube we made before comes into play!
+And here’s where the test tube we made earlier comes into play!
 Now that we have our founding nest ready, we can finally move the queen into it!

-To do that, just remove the cotton ball to open the setup, and gently make your queen find the path to the test tube.
+To do that, just remove the cotton ball to open the setup and gently guide your queen to the test tube.
 Try to make this as safe as possible, as we definitely don’t want to harm the queen in the process!

-When the queen is in, reclose the test tube with the cotton ball.
+When the queen is inside, reclose the test tube with the cotton ball.

 Fantastic!
 Now our queen has a proper home, where she can start to lay eggs and raise her own colony!